chekuda/paymentMethod/README.md

 ##More information
 	##Complete a whole payment
 	###1-Get the token for autentication
+	Front-End will send the type of payment.
 	Client_id and Client secret for the token are in the payconfigure.json file.
-	Calling "/api/paypalMethod" for request the client_id and client_secret from the backend.
-	Calling paypal API "https://api.sandbox.paypal.com/v1/oauth2/token" to get the token.
+	Use the service at the backend "paymentbypaypal" to get the token and create the payment -Calling paypal API "https://api.sandbox.paypal.com/v1/oauth2/token" to get the token.
-	###2-Create a payment
-	POST the token to "https://api.sandbox.paypal.com/v1/payments/payment" in order to create the payment.
+		-Calling PayPal API "https://api.sandbox.paypal.com/v1/payments/payment" to create the payment
-	Need to add where the client should be redirect after its accept/cancel the payment The response will give the redirect URL for the client
-	###3-Accept the payment
-	The client will go to paypal page and after accept the payment the client will be redirected to the page added before
-	###4-Execute the payment
+	###2-Execute the payment
-	Post to paypal API "https://api.sandbox.paypal.com/v1/payments/payment/paymentID/execute/" to execute the payment and wait for receive the answer from the API
+	OnLoad the Front-End will check if the token, payId and payerId exist and call the backEnd for execute the payment.
+	Use the service at the backend "executepayment" to get the execute payment fron PayPal.
+		-Calling the Paypal API "https://api.sandbox.paypal.com/v1/payments/payment/PAY-xxxxxxxxxxxxxxxxxx/execute/" for the execution.

+###Amendments
+	##Remember to change the client_id & client_secret to get the token.
+	##Change the PayPal API urls from sandbox to production.
+	##Modify the selectors in order to capture the Amount and Currency.
+	##Active in your account different currency accepted.